Godel-ai/docs-ai/research/Research.md

 ## Visual NLP Project

-* Also, look at how the graph modules are bound on the simple structures&#x20;
-* Read the Detection Transformers Paper from Facebook
-* MS COCO Dataset: Image to Sentence Retrieval, Sentence to Image Retrieval&#x20;
-* have read papers with really complicated architecture: ACMM paper has the best approach I was looking for&#x20;
-* But need to understand, probably write a visualization paper?
+- Aligned Cross-Modal Memory
-* SimClr embeddings vs Contrastive Embeddings vs Visual Embeddings vs  Language Models?
+* SimClr embeddings vs Visual Embeddings vs Language Models Embedding
 * Some kind of Modular Interface between Vision and Language
 * See code are available, datasets used, Experiments will be done etc